dthach89/The_Success_of_Bank_Telemarketing/README.md

 ### Story
 The story includes information about our machine learning trial and error, several confusion matrix, our final model with confusion matrix, a slide of the charts dashbord and a slide of the filter dashboard.

+### Summary
+This project gavve me the opportunity to explore Tableau Public and really get an understanding of the limitations when compared to desktop or server versions.